SamvelMK/fuzzy_contoller/README.md

 rule_2 = ctrl.Rule(mood['Very Happy'] & physical_state['Lively'] & (reviews['Average'] | release_year['New']),
                                 recommend['Recommend'])

+Yeah these two rules are perhaps not the best but should do fine to get the point across. :P
 ```
 The rule base of the current system includes 16 rules in total.
 It is important to assure the input values activate at least one of the rules in the rule base otherwise you will get an empty set.
 The rules for this system were derived somewhat arbitrarily.
 In reality there are regorous approaches to do that.
 There is also a way of deriving these rules from the data (e.g., fuzzy adaptive system, fuzzy neural networks).